determined-ai/determined/docs/training/model-management/checkpoints.rst

  Next Steps
 ************

--  :ref:`client`: The reference documentation for this API.
+-  :ref:`python-api-reference`: The reference documentation for this API.
 -  :ref:`organizing-models`